 Seed collection and propagation

 Collect seeds between January and December.
 Pick heads that are maturing, drying off, with brown seeds that dislodge easily.
 Place the seed-heads in a tray and leave to dry for a week.
 Then gently rub the heads by hand to dislodge the seeds.
 Use a sieve to separate the unwanted material.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From two collections, the seed viability was high, ranging from 80% to 90%.
+Seed viability is usually high.
 This species may have physiological dormancy that needs to be overcome for the seed to germinate.
 No difference in germination between ray and disc seeds.
 Germination occurs more rapidly under winter conditions.

 |Location||No. of seeds|

 |BGA||41,300 (4.7 g)||50||6-May-2007||RJB71482|